A CHOICE OF EDITIONS

 The deluxe Special Reprint edition, signed and including one of the original page films, is now sold out.
 However, we still have unsigned copies of the book, including slipcase, available at the reduced price of £120.00 including UK postage, or £140.00 to Europe and £160.00 to the rest of the world.
 Please go to the ‘Order a Book’ page for further details.

 THE TWO BOOK EDITION

 Finally, signed copies of both the City of Darkness – Special Reprint and City of Darkness Revisited are available twinned in a single, linen-bound slipcase, debossed to match the clamshell case.
-And like the Clamshell edition, this two book version is also limited to an edition of just 100 copies, including numbers 1 to 100 of the 480 copies of the Special Reprint.
+This two book version is limited to an edition of just 100 copies, of which now only 1 remains.
+Order soon to ensure safe delivery of your copy.

 THE BOOK REVIEWED